chukin38/Donor_AI/README.md

 ## Setup

 Install Python 3.8+ and the dependencies.
-These scripts expect a local Gemma 3 4B model.
-After downloading the model, update the `--model` argument or modify the default path in the scripts (by default `/Users/solomonchu/PycharmProjects/Project_Donor/gemma-3-4b-pt` is used):
+These scripts expect a local Gemma 3‑4B model.
+After downloading the weights, update the `--model` argument or modify the default path in the generators (by default `/Users/solomonchu/PycharmProjects/Project_Donor/gemma-3-4b-pt` is used):

 ```bash